cleliofs/solver-models-dsl/README.md

-Project to define a DSL for solver model creation for linear optimisation.
+A Scala SBT based project to define a DSL for solver model creation for linear optimisation.